• Skip to main content

 Counters were cluttered with appliances, canisters, and decorations.
 Doing anything in the kitchen required rearranging.
 I said to myself, “It shouldn’t be this hard.”
 Then, I looked inside the cabinets.
 It was pretty obvious we could live with much less.

-Own Less, Entertain More
+Own Less, Host More

 • Reduce number of dishes, cups, and utensils